mourelatos-lab/MIWI-RK_manuscript/README.md

 ### Tools and software
 Majority of tools were installed using `conda 23.3.1`.

-Some analyses used different software versions than the *main* environment.
+Some analyses used different software versions compared to the *main* environment.
 This is noted in the brackes.

 Used software (alphabetically):
 - `bedtools 2.29.0`